 by Diana Torres

 Planning can be abstract, so the “My 2040” blog series aims to connect planning to real people throughout the region.
+The following is one in a series of interviews with residents throughout the region.
+The views expressed are not necessarily those of CMAP itself.
 To learn more about this series or to participate, please read more about the program.